angelcerveraroldan/installations/README.md

    return !col || getline('.')[col - 1]  =~# '\s'
  endfunction
 ````
-As the commend indicates, this will et us use tab to navigate a pop up window that will autocomplete code.
+As the comment indicates, this will let us use tab to navigate a pop up window that will autocomplete code.

 To add support for python, we need to use [coc-pyright](https://github.com/fannheyward/coc-pyright).
 To install it, open the `init.vim`  file using neovim and run the command `:CocInstall coc-pyright`
 And to add support for [rust](https://github.com/fannheyward/coc-rust-analyzer), run the command `:CocInstall coc-rust-analyzer`.